AmithBV0606/NextJs-Part-3/README.md

 ### Route Handlers :

-- Previously we've learned how to route to pages with the file based routinng system.
+- Previously we've learned how to route to pages with the file based routing system.

 - The app router lets you create custom request handlers for your requests using a feature called Route Handlers.